School Board Policy 705 -

 V. Delegation of Authority

-The Executive Director of Business Services of the school district is designated as the investment officer of the school district and is responsible for investment decisions and activities under the direction of the school board.
+A. The Assistant Superintendent of Finance and Operations of the school district is designated as the investment officer of the school district and is responsible for investment decisions and activities under the direction of the school board.
 The investment officer shall operate the school district's investment program consistent with this policy.
 The investment officer may delegate certain duties to a designee or designees, but shall remain responsible for the operation of the program.

 VI.
 Standard of Conduct